obrie/retrokit/README.md

 # RSync files from the retropie partition to another directory
 # (recommend sudo for long-running ops)
-sudo bin/sd.sh sync /path/to/mounted_retropie_source /path/to/retropie_target
+sudo bin/sd.sh sync_full /path/to/mounted_retropie_source /path/to/retropie_target

 # RSync media files only from the retropie partition to another directory
 # (recommend sudo for long-running ops)